Srujan-10/RTL-GDSII-INTERNSHIP-VLSI_EXPERT/RTL-GDSII_Full_adder/Logic_Synthesis.md

-As we can see the setup slack is -0.17 and its met .
+As we can see the setup slack is -0.17 and its not  met .

 2. Hold timing report :